 Exceptions that occur in the evaluation of the DFDL expression language are processing errors.

-Non-conformance with the xs:minOccurs constraint is a processing error. .
-Non-conformance with the xs:maxOccurs constraint is a validation error.
+Non-conformance with the XSDL minOccurs or maxOccurs constraints is either a processing error or only a validation error depending on the settings of certain DFDL properties (see section 16 below).

 Ambiguity of Data Formats

-A data format using delimiters may be ambiguous if the delimiters are not distinct and a data format description which has fixed data requirements (some elements having required fixed values), may be ambiguous even with fixed length elements.
+A data format using delimiters may be ambiguous if the delimiters are not distinct and a data format description which has fixed data requirements (that is, where some elements have fixed values), may be ambiguous even with fixed length elements.

 If the delimiter string values are stored within the data, perhaps as elements of a header part of the data, then this ambiguity certainly cannot be examined until the data is available.